benallemand/ufolep13volley/README.md

 * git clone the repo

         php composer.phar update
-* create .env file from .env.template
+* create .env file from .env.template, update information to fit your needs, then

         source .env